 Navigation through the OSD menu is quick and easy thanks to the joystick which is placed at the back of the screen at the right side.

 The design of the monitor has a tilt-only stand (-5°/20°), but it’s VESA mount compatible and has very thin bezels.
 Connectivity options include two HDMI 2.0 ports and a single DisplayPort 1.2 input.

 The Acer VG240YP price ranges from ~$170 to $200 which is excellent value for the price considering that the ~24″ 1080p 144Hz alternatives with VA and TN panels cost just as much; IPS variants are usually more expensive.

 We also reviewed the AOC 24G2 monitor which uses the same panel as the VG240YP.
-However, the 24G2 is cheaper yet it offers full ergonomic support and more additional features.
-Make sure to check it out!
+The 24G2 is cheaper yet it offers full ergonomic support, a wider color gamut, and more additional features.

 Now, some users prefer a higher contrast ratio to color vibrancy for deeper blacks, so those who don’t mind ghosting in fast-paced games may want to consider the cheaper AOC C24G1 as well.

 If you want the absolute best performance in competitive FPS games with minimal ghosting, the TN models such as the AOC G2590FX are still a better pick at this price range.
 However, you won’t get nearly as immersive image quality or as wide viewing angles.

 So, unless you’re a really hardcore FPS gamer, we recommend the AOC 24G2 or the ASUS VP249QGR as the best gaming monitors under $200 while the VG240YP is a good alternative.